-- B. Trial Service Period - 1.
-All employees with permanent status who are promoted or who voluntarily accept a transfer or demotion into the job classification of Campus Police Officer will serve a trial service period of twelve (12) months following the successful completion of the Washington State Criminal Justice Training Commission's basic law enforcement (or equivalent) academy, or twelve (12) months if academy training is not required. - 2.
+B. Trial Service Period

+- 1. All employees with permanent status who are promoted or who voluntarily accept a transfer or demotion into a job classification for which they have not previously attained permanent status will serve a trial service period of twelve (12) months following the successful completion of the Washington State Criminal Justice Training Commission's basic law enforcement (or equivalent) academy, or twelve (12) months if academy training is not required. - 2.
 Any employee serving a trial service period will have their trial service period extended, on a day-for-a-day basis, for any day(s) that the employee is on leave without pay or shared leave, except for leave taken for military service. - 3.
 With three (3) working days' written notice by the Employer, an employee who does not successfully complete their trial service period will be offered a funded position that is: - a.
 Vacant and is within the trial service employee's previously held job classification; or - b.
 Vacant at or below the employee's previous salary range.

-In either case, the employee being reverted must have the skills and abilities required for the vacant position.
+In either case, the employee being reverted must have the qualification, skills and abilities required for the vacant position.
 If the employee has not attained permanent status in the vacant position, the employee will be required to complete a trial service period.